Supermercados Econo

 Supermercados Econo is a Puerto Rican supermarket chain.
-As of 2021, it has 64 stores in 49 municipalities across the country.
+As of 2021, it had 64 stores in 49 municipalities across the country.

 Singer Bad Bunny previously worked at an Econo supermarket.

 History

 Supermercados Econo started operations in 1970 and its headquarters are in Carolina.

 The chain's first store was opened by Facundo Colon, a Puerto Rican businessman, at Hato Rey.
-In 1978, a store was opened at Plaza Carolina, a large mall in Carolina.
-The Plaza Carolina location is still open.